Neighborhood Ambassador Application

 How many ambassadors are there?

-Between 40 and 50 ambassadors.
-Ideally, each neighborhood will have between one and three ambassadors, depending on the number of households in the designated area.
-Additionally, we’ll have an ambassador in each of North Liberty’s senior living facilities and recruit language ambassadors to strengthen the city’s communication with residents who are English language learners.
+Around 45 ambassadors.
+Ideally, each neighborhood has at least one representative.
+Additionally, we aim to have a volunteer serving each of North Liberty’s senior living facilities and recruit language ambassadors to strengthen the city’s communication with residents who are English language learners.

 What exactly do ambassadors do?